 (B2) It's a sneaky battle taking place on the eastern fringes of the European Union.
-Between Brussels and Moscow, “the West” and “the new East”, a fight that can be described as violet is taking place.
+Between Brussels and Moscow, "the West" and "the new East", a fight is taking place that can be described as violet.
 Neither red, like the war, nor blue, the color of the Cold War.
 More of a subtle in-between.

 In the sights of the Kremlin